projetmbc/copier-templates/cb-py-dev/{{project_name}}/tools/__readme/cbutils.md

 Some basic utilities
 --------------------

 The `tools/utilities` folder is a "local" package containing your scripts that can be used by different tools (never forget the DRY principle).
 It contains the `core` module, which provides certain commonly used tools.
+Please refer to the `README.md` file for details on what is offered.

-> ***ASTUCE.*** *Let's assume we have the file `my-tool.py` in the `tools` folder.
+> ***TIP.*** *Let's assume we have the file `my-tool.py` in the `tools` folder.
 Importing the `utilities` package will be done in an ugly way as follows.*

 ~~~python
 #!/usr/bin/env python3